 To create an equivalent Simscape diagram, follow these steps:

 Open the Simulink® Library Browser, as described in Simscape Block Libraries.

-Create a new model.
-To do this, from the top menu bar of the Library Browser, select File > New > Model.
+Create a new Simulink model using the Blank Model template.
 The software creates an empty model in memory and displays it in a new model editor window.